- FFF Advocate:

 Around 10:00 p.m. on Monday, February 21, Madi’s mother and father were called into a conference room at the hospital to speak with the doctor.
 Madi had 14 different IVs, her kidneys shut down, and they had to move her to an oscillator ventilator.
 The doctor said she had placed a call into Children’s Hospital in St. Louis, Missouri.
 They waited for the flight team to come in and evaluate Madi; they were hoping they would be able to stabilize her enough to transport her.
 She needed to be placed on ECMO (life support); ECMO would do the work for her heart and lungs.
 Finally, after three hours the flight team was able to move her onto the helicopter.
 Madi made the 35-minute journey and once they got her to the hospital, she immediately went into surgery.

 On Tuesday, February 22 at 3:35 a.m.
 Madi was placed on ECMO, dialysis, and the oscillator ventilator.
 Her parents later found out that Madi had influenza B, necrotizing pneumonia, and MRSA.
 She was on ECMO for two weeks and on dialysis and intubated for five weeks.
 Madi had several other issues and setbacks but eventually, after two months in the PICU and one month on the rehabilitation floor, she was discharged from St. Louis Children’s Hospital after a total of 93 days.

 It took a lot of work and determination from Madi, but she went back to school for her 8th-grade year, played basketball and soccer with her teams, and continued to excel at school.
 To this day, she still has a horrible cough from all the scar tissue in her lungs (which most likely she will have for the rest of her life) and she struggles with her endurance.
 She has had and will probably always have issues with pneumonia.

-That year Madi did not receive a flu vaccine.
+The year Madi almost died, she did not receive a flu vaccine.
 However, now Madi and her entire family get vaccinated against the flu every year and encourage all their friends and family members to do the same.